 Festive Locations: Lodges for Christmas

-From Cornwall to the Cotswolds, these are some of the UK's most festive locations to find equally festive lodgings.
+From Cornwall to the Cotswolds, these are some of the UK and Ireland's most festive locations to find equally festive lodgings

 Now, we’re talking real countryside, as in Cornwall is literally on the side of the country.
 It even has a part of it called Land’s End, which is England’s westernmost point.
 Get your surf on in Newquay, visit the museums of St Ives and learn about pirates in the Historic Port of Charlestown.
 Get fish and chips in all its forms (well, it doesn’t have that many forms) and go for a romantic meal at such fine-dining establishments as the Scarlet Restaurant, the Restaurant Four and the Samphire Restaurant.
 And make sure to see the Eden Project, which will whisk you away from the crisp, cold Cornish Christmas to rainforest and Mediterranean climes.
 Then wrap up warm for a walk along the Cornish Coastal Path before sitting by the fire with some pop tarts (is that what other people eat?) in the evening.

 Where better for your holiday than the biggest city in the world?
 What?
 It is: it keeps on Dublin and Dublin in size.
 Make sure never to repeat that to Dubliners when you’re actually there.
 Ok, so Dublin may not be the world’s largest, but it’s still a city, so if you’re looking for some lodge living, make your way to the south-eastern suburbs for the old-world seaside district of Dalkey.
 Back in the city centre, see the Christmas lights on Grafton Street and watch the buskers and other street performers really get going on Christmas Eve.